Robin Thicke's Girlfriend April Love Geary Pregnant With Baby No. 2

 "Well someone is going to be a big sister next year!
 We're so excited to share with y'all that I'm expecting again!"
 April shared on Instagram Tuesday evening.
 "We find out Saturday if it's a boy or a girl!
 What do you guys think it's going to be?"

-In the social media post, the couple's baby girl Mia Love Thicke is seen holding a sonogram picture and smiling for the camera.
+In the social media post, the couple's baby girl Mia Love Thicke is seen holding a sonogram picture and smiling for the camera. "'They said we couldn't make another anthem, so we went and made another anthem!'
+Thank you April!"
+Robin added in a separate post.

 Back in February, the pair welcomed their first child together.
 Robin also shares a son with ex Paula Patton.
 And since the smooth delivery, both mom and dad have documented several special moments with their family.